ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.shelly/faq.md

 # ioBroker.shelly

+This is the English documentation - [🇩🇪 German version](../de/faq.md)

 ## Can I use CoAP and MQTT at the same time?

 No, but you can create a second instance of the Shelly adapter which is configured with MQTT (and the other one with CoAP).